GoAlexander/harbour-editor/README.md

 ------------
 https://trello.com/b/Gyu7pPqi/harbour-editor

 Important notes
 ---------------
-- because of OS default File Manager minimal version of Sailfish OS should be 2.0.5
+- Because of OS default File Manager minimal version of Sailfish OS should be 2.0.5

 License
 -------

-    Copyright (c) 2016 Alexander Dydychkin
+    Copyright (c) 2016-2017 Alexander Dydychkin

     Editor. is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by